Eszti/tuw-nlp/tuw_nlp/sem/hrg/Documentation.md

 python steps/preproc/preproc.py -d $DATA_DIR -c pipeline/config/preproc_dev.json
 ```

 Using the grammar, first we [parse](steps/bolinas/parse/parse.py) the UD graphs on the dev set, saving the resulting charts as an intermediary output.
 We prune the parsing above 50.000 steps.
-The parsing takes from 1 hour to one day, see more [here](pipeline/log).
+The parsing takes 4-10 hours, see more [here](pipeline/log).

 ```bash
 python steps/bolinas/parse/parse.py -d $DATA_DIR -c pipeline/config/parse_100.json